 How to Make Mango Pudding Without Gelatin

-Step One: Heat the milk in a small pot.
+Step One: Heat the milk in a small pot over medium low heat.
 Do not let it boil.

 Step Two: Combine the sugar and egg yolks in a heat-proof bowl and whisk until they are thick and the color has lightened.

 Step Three: Slowly pour the hot milk into the sugar and egg mixture.
 Whisk constantly.
 If you aren’t careful you will scramble the eggs.
 Add this back to the saucepan and cook until thick.

 Step Four: Add the cream back to the bowl and stir in the butter.